kevinoop0/DCGAN/README.md

 Since the code add residual block, you can use `data_augment.py` to augment data, which can get better results.

-In addition, this code uses two GPUs to perform parallel operations.
-If you want to use two GPU, you need to ues the following code
+In addition, this code uses one GPU .
+If you want to use two GPUs, you need to ues the following code to perform parallel operations

 ```python
 # netg = t.nn.DataParallel(netg, device_ids=[0, 1])